-Adopt a Senior Dog Month: Everything You Need to Know about Caring for Senior Dogs
+Adopt a Senior Dog Month: Senior Dog Care Tips

 November is here, and you know what that means?
 It’s Adopt a Senior Pet Month!
 While puppies often steal the spotlight, senior dogs deserve just as much love—and maybe even more.
 These furry friends have a lot to offer, from gentle cuddles to wise gazes that seem to understand your every emotion.
 If you’re considering bringing a senior dog into your home, or if you already have one, here’s everything you need to know about caring for these golden pups.